MissionVistaCS/Vue.js-Tutorial/README.md

  Vue.js is the  Javascript framework.
 In this section, we will go over the core concepts to and understand and use Vue.js.

  #### Installation and Usage <a name="installation"></a>
  Vue.js is tremendously simple to install and use.
-Although we will be using the Vue command line interface (vue-cli), you can get started with Vue in a few different ways.
+Although we will be using the Vue command line interface (vue-cli), you can get started with Vue in 3 different ways.

  **CDN:** <br>
  Import Vue.js into your `index.html` file using the `<script>` tag. <br>